 - ALSO IMPORTANT - At no point in this process should you discard any of the starter.

 - Day 1 - To a clean jar/container that's between 750 ml (25 oz) and 1 litre (34 oz) in size, add 25 grams (3 tablespoons + 2¾ teaspoons) of rye flour and 25 grams (1 tablespoon + 2 teaspoons) of room temperature water.
-Mix well so you can't see any dry flour, level it as best you can and cover loosely with a lid.
+Mix well so you can't see any dry flour, level it as best you can and cover with the jar lid.
+Screw it on loosely but don't fully tighten it up.
 Don't screw the lid on tightly.
 If you have an elastic band, put it over the jar so it is level with the top of the flour/water mixture.
 That way you can see easily if there is any increase in volume.
 Leave the jar in a sheltered spot for about 24 hours, ideally at a temperature of between 20°C (72°F) to 26 °C (80°F) If your kitchen is very cool see my tips in the post above for how to keep your starter warm.

 - Day 2 - There probably won't be any changes yet but you might see a few bubbles and/or notice a milky smell.
 Open the jar of starter and add another 25 grams (3 tablespoons + 2¾ teaspoons) of rye flour and 25 grams (1 tablespoon + 2 teaspoons) water.
 Mix well so you can't see any dry flour, level it as best you can and cover loosely with a lid, adjust the elastic band so it's level with the top of the mixture and put the jar back in it's spot.